 - Yes, the Orange Sauce can be made ahead and stored in an airtight container for about 3-4 days.

 - Using freshly squeezed orange juice is much better for this recipe as commercially bought juice contains a lot of sugar.
 If all you have is bottled juice, you may want to reduce the amount of brown sugar indicated in the recipe.

 - When you cook the chicken, make sure you don’t overcrowd the skillet.
 You want to make sure the chicken is in a single layer having enough room for all the pieces to touch the bottom of the skillet.
 Too many pieces at once will steam the chicken instead.

 - Serve this delicious dish with steamed rice or with this Jasmine Rice with Ginger and Lemongrass.
 Steamed vegetables like broccoli, cauliflower and snow peas are also a great addition.

 Follow me on social media for more recipe ideas & inspiration!

 - 2 pounds boneless and skinless chicken breast, cut into 3/4 to 1-inch cubes

 - 1 tablespoon soy sauce

 - 2-3 tablespoons cooking oil (canola, vegetable, coconut, peanut or olive oil)

-To serve, turn off the heat from under the skillet and discard any remaining oil.
-Return the crispy chicken to the skillet and pour on the orange sauce.
+- To serve, turn off the heat from under the skillet and discard any remaining oil.
+Return the crispy chicken to the skillet and pour in the orange sauce.
 Stir to coat the chicken with the sauce.
 Serve.